-Now, we have two possible domains that we can work in; the time domain and the frequency domain.
+Now, we have two possible domains that we can work our analysis in; the time domain and the frequency domain.
 The time domain is where we deal with all analysis procedures as functions of time.
-In this type of analysis, we typically develop time dependent differential equations to express the behavior of physically based system (or circuit) models.
+In this type of analysis, we typically develop time dependent differential equations to express the behavior of the systems' (or circuits') physically based models.
 Solving these equations can get too complicated and we may end up resorting to mathematical procedures and transforms to enable a solution.
-One typical transform that we often use in solving electrical circuit problems in the time domain is the Laplace transform.
-The Laplace transform converts the time derivatives into powers of "s" in a complex "s" domain and we end up with algebraic equations that are typically solvable.
-Once we get a solution in the "s" domain, the next task is to use the inverse Laplace transform to yield the final results of the analysis as functions of time.
+One typical transform that we often use in solving electrical circuits problems in the time domain is the Laplace transform.
+The Laplace transform converts the time derivatives into powers of "s" in a complex "s" domain and we end up with algebraic equations can are typically solvable.
+Once we get a solution in the "s" domain, the next task is to use the inverse Laplace transform to yield the analysis' final result as functions of time.
 Our challenge at that time is to find physical interpretations to the obtained expressions and relate them to the physical phenomena.